Hurricane Maria: Dominica

-Puerto Rico aftermath
+Puerto Rico

 Initial recovery

 The power grid was effectively destroyed by the hurricane, leaving millions without electricity.
-Governor Ricardo Rosselló estimated that Maria caused at least US$ 90 billion in damage and in 2018 the US National Hurricane Center updated its list of costliest hurricanes to include that figure.
+Governor Ricardo Rosselló estimated that Maria caused at least US$90 billion in damage and in 2018 the US National Hurricane Center updated its list of costliest hurricanes to include that figure.

 On September 26, 2017, 95% of the island was without power, less than half the population had tap water, and 95% of the island had no cell phone service.
 On October 6, a little more than two weeks after the hurricane, 89% still had no power, 44% had no water service, and 58% had no cell service.

 Two weeks after the hurricane, international relief organization Oxfam chose to intervene for the first time on American soil since Hurricane Katrina in 2005.

 One month after the hurricane, 88% of the island was without power (about 3 million people), 29% lacked tap water (about 1 million people), and 40% of the island had no cell service.
 A month after the hurricane, most hospitals were open, but most were on backup generators that provide limited power.
 Angelique Sina's non-profit organization, Friends of Puerto Rico, had supplied generators for hospitals in two cities, by November 2017.
 About half of sewage treatment plants on the island were still not functioning.
 FEMA reported 60,000 homes needed roofing help, and had distributed 38,000 roofing tarps.
 The island's highways and bridges remained heavily damaged nearly a month later.
 Only 392 miles of Puerto Rico's 5,073 miles of road were open.
 Some towns continued to be isolated and delivery of relief supplies including food and water were hampered—helicopters were the only alternative.

 By October 1, 2017, there were ongoing fuel shortage and distribution problems, with 720 of 1,100 gas stations open.
+In November the New York Times reported there had been a spike in suicides in the storm's aftermath as residents struggled with life without electricity.
+The rate of suicides doubled over the pre-Maria rate.

 The Guajataca Dam was structurally damaged, and on September 22, the National Weather Service issued a flash flood emergency for parts of the area in response.
 Tens of thousands of people were ordered to evacuate the area, with about 70,000 thought to be at risk.